Title logo

 Finance

-Members' fee are the main source of income of the Association.
+Members' fee is the main source of income of the Association.
 In addition, subsides from the National Treasury, several foundations, and donations from individuals and some groups greatly contribute to the finance of the Association.

 Top Top